Kabbalah: Medieval views

-The Kabbalist medieval rabbinic sage Nachmanides (13th century), classic debater against Maimonidean rationalism, provides background to many kabbalistic ideas.
-An entire book entitled Gevuras Aryeh was authored by Yaakov Yehuda Aryeh Leib Frenkel and originally published in 1915, specifically to explain and elaborate on the kabbalistic concepts addressed by Nachmanides in his classic commentary to the Five books of Moses.
+The thought of Kabbalist and medieval rabbinic sage Nachmanides (13th century), an opponent of Maimonidean rationalism, provided background to many Kabbalistic ideas.
+The book Gevuras Aryeh, authored by Yaakov Yehuda Aryeh Leib Frenkel and originally published in 1915, sought to explain and elaborate on the Kabbalistic concepts addressed by Nachmanides in his commentary on the Torah.

-Abraham Maimonides (in the spirit of his father Maimonides, Saadiah Gaon, and other predecessors) explains at length in his Milḥamot HaShem that God is in no way literally within time or space nor physically outside time or space, since time and space simply do not apply to his being whatsoever, emphasizing the Monotheist Oneness of Divine transcendence unlike any worldly conception.
-Kabbalah's Panentheism expressed by Moses Cordovero and Hasidic thought, agrees that God's essence transcends all expression, but holds in contrast that existence is a manifestation of God's Being, descending immanently through spiritual and physical condensations of the divine light.
-By incorporating the pluralist many within God, God's Oneness is deepened to exclude the true existence of anything but God.
-In Hasidic Panentheism, the world is acosmic from the Divine view, yet real from its own perspective.
+Abraham Maimonides, in the spirit of his father Moses, Saadiah Gaon, and other predecessors, explains at length in his Milḥamot HaShem (מִלְחֲמוֹת ה׳) that God is in no way literally within time or space nor physically outside time or space, since time and space simply do not apply to his being whatsoever, emphasizing an absolute oneness of divine transcendence.
+Kabbalah's panentheism, expressed by Rabbi Moses ben Jacob Cordovero and Hasidic thought, agrees that God's essence transcends all expression, but holds in contrast that existence is a manifestation of God's Being, descending immanently through spiritual and physical condensations of the divine light.
+By incorporating the pluralist many within God, God's oneness is deepened to exclude the true existence of anything but God.
+In Hasidic panentheism, the world is acosmic from God's view, yet real from its own perspective.

-Around the 1230s, Rabbi Meir ben Simon of Narbonne wrote an epistle (included in his Milḥemet Mitzvah) against his contemporaries, the early Kabbalists, characterizing them as blasphemers who even approach heresy.
-He particularly singled out the Sefer Bahir, rejecting the attribution of its authorship to the tanna R. Neḥunya ben ha-Kanah and describing some of its content as truly heretical.
+Around the 1230s, Rabbi Meir ben Simon of Narbonne wrote an epistle—included in his Milḥemet Mitzvah (מִלְחֶמֶת מִצְוָה)—against his contemporaries (i.e., the early Kabbalists), characterizing them as blasphemers who approach heresy.
+He particularly singled out the Sefer Bahir, rejecting the attribution of its authorship to the tanna Rabbi Nehunya ben HaKanah and describing some of its content as truly heretical.